 The day is set aside for all Americans, regardless of heritage, to celebrate corn’s traditional role on the North American continent.

-Unlike other food and plant life, corn was common across the Americas.
-It was a central food source used by all the nations and an important part of their everyday diet.
-It is also a day to celebrate the traditional crops and foods of Native Americans.
+While other plant life was transplanted and imported, corn was common across the Americas.
+It was a central food source used by all the nations and an essential part of their everyday diet.
+The day also celebrates the traditional crops and foods of Native Americans.

 This holiday began as a small research project through which I intended—with my family—to commemorate the United States holiday of Thanksgiving through the viewpoint of the indigenous people. – Corinne Lightweaver

 A. This versatile grain provides a variety of food uses including cereals, sweeteners such as corn syrup, starches, and oils.
 But we also derive many other products from corn.
 It’s also used in textiles, cosmetics, pyrotechnics, and medicines.

 A. While corn is native to North America and the United States is its largest producer, other countries grow corn, too.
 Some of the highest producers outside North America include China, Ukraine, and India.

 24 November 2028